 For the purposes of Article 51, a decision given on appeal can only be contested by bringing an appeal on a point of law (Recurso de revista) before the Supreme Court of Justice (Supremo Tribunal de Justiça).

 The authorities with the power to issue the European Certificate of Succession are registrars (conservadores), namely those who have competence in the area of simplified hereditary succession procedures, as provided for in Articles 210A to 210R of the Civil Registry Code (Código do Registo Civil), as last amended.

 The list of registry offices (conservatórias) able to issue the European Certificate of Succession is available at: http://www.irn.mj.pt/IRN/sections/irn/a_registral/servicos-externos-docs/contactos/balcao-das-herancas-e-locais

 For the purposes of Article 72, appeals against decisions taken by registrars are heard by the Local General Divisions or the Local Civil Divisions, if they exist, of the District Court of First Instance in the relevant registry office’s area of jurisdiction.

 Within 15 days following the notification of the decision, the applicant must present to the registry office a statement of appeal addressed to the judge of the court, together with the documents he/she wishes to submit (Articles 286 and 288 of the Civil Registry Code (Código do Registo Civil), as last amended.

 For the purposes of Article 3(2), aside from the courts, notaries also have competence in matters of succession and exercise judicial functions.

-Notaries are empowered to draw up all the documents for and terms of inventory proceedings and to issue inheritance certificates to beneficiaries following a person’s death, in accordance with the new legal framework on inventory proceedings, approved by Law No 23/2013 of 5 March 2013, and brought into effect by Implementing Order No 278/2013 of 26 August 2013, with the exception of cases where the parties are referred to the usual legal channels.
+Notaries are empowered to draw up all the documents for and terms of inventory proceedings and to issue inheritance certificates to beneficiaries following a person’s death, in accordance with the new legal framework on inventory proceedings, approved by Law No 23/2013 of 5 March 2013, as last amended, and brought into effect by Implementing Order No 278/2013 of 26 August 2013, as last amended, with the exception of cases where the parties are referred to the usual legal channels.